Load low-bandwidth site?

 Webinars

-Webinars aim to facilitate information dissemination and discussion around a particular topic or context of interest.
+Webinars facilitate information dissemination and discussion around a particular topic or context of interest.
 Technical experts, academics, and members present their knowledge and experience followed by an opportunity to ask questions and discuss the points raised.

 Workshops